-In Ireland when you reach 100 years of age, it means you get a reward in the form of a cheque from the Irish Government as well as a commemorative coin.
+In Ireland when a man or woman reach the age of 100, they are rewarded for this achievement by the President of the country.
+The individual will get a reward in the form of a check from the Irish Government along with a commemorative coin.

 An Irish scheme referred to as the Centenarian Bounty Scheme, means recipients are rewarded a cash gift on reaching 100 years of age and a commemorative coin when they reach 101 years of age.

-Prior to receiving this gift, applicants will have to complete an application form and then forward it onto the Centenarian Bounty department to be added onto their waiting list.
+Prior to receiving this gift, applicants will have to complete an application form with all of their details.
+They then forward this form onto the Centenarian Bounty department to be added onto their waiting list.

 After an application is submitted, checked and the applicant is considered eligible, when they reach 100 years of age they will then be rewarded the cheque.